BlockchainCommons/Learning-FROST-from-the-Command-Line/04_1_Installing_Bitcoin_Tools.md

 ## Creating the `psbt-sig-attach` Helper Tool

-There's also no way to add an arbitrary signature into a PSBT.
+There's also no way to add an arbitrary signature to a PSBT. (`bitcoin-cli` and `bdk-cli` both do so internally.)
 This requires the creation of another helper tool, `psbt-sig-attach`.

 ```